-Bear in mind that waterproof and water resistant are two different terms.
+Bear in mind that waterproof wood flooring and water resistant are two different terms.
 Usually wooden floors which have a finish have some kind of water resistance built in.
 But, lacquered or varnished flooring is in most cases more water resistant as compared to oil finished floors.
 Moreover, if you want to make your wood flooring waterproof, you will have your work cut out for you.

-It is true to say that there are a few products once can purchase on the market which can protect the flooring from water.
-But whether or not they will meet your needs in terms of waterproofing depends on what your desired end result is.
+It is true to say that there are a few products once can purchase on the market which can protect the wood flooring from water.
+But whether or not they will meet your needs in terms of waterproofing your wood floor depends on what your desired end result is.
 You may need the floor to be water resistant for instance in a situation that you take a few wet footsteps walking from a bathtub to get a towel and want to feel secure that it won’t cause damage to your flooring.
 A totally different situation is when you’re planning on waterproofing a wooden floor in an interior that you want to turn into a wet room.

 Making your floor water resistant to make it withstand wet feet entering the house from the outdoors or wet feet walking across the bathroom is quite simple and entails the following measures.